Command line

 ortfswitch --latest-pre 0.13

-downloads 0.13.0-rc1 (latest) version. - Hit Enter to install.
+downloads 0.13.0-rc1 (latest) version. - See examples for

 Show latest version only